-The predominant payment system is fee-for-service, with insurers paying clinical practices for specific services they provide.
-This results in inefficient and confusing coverage for patients.
-Often, patients are billed for every discrete service they receive.
-They must track their bills and wait to get reimbursed by the health insurer for their expenses, and the insurer and their physician may disagree about needed services.
-Once individuals are paid, they must review what costs remain, and either resubmit bills or pay for any unreimbursed expenses.
+The predominant payment system is fee-forservice, with insurers paying clinical practices for specific services they provide.
+This can result in inefficient and confusing coverage for patients.
+In traditional fee-for-service, patients must track and manage billing and reimbursement across multiple providers, and the insurer and their physician may disagree about needed services.

-Fee-for-service approaches also lead to a focus on quantity of services, rather than on high-quality care.
-When health care professionals are paid based on number and intensity of services they deliver, this drives the delivery of more care and more services, regardless of whether they are necessary or beneficial.
+Traditional fee-for-service approaches also lead to a focus on quantity of services, with less focus on high-quality care.
+When health care professionals are paid based on number and intensity of services they deliver, with no connection to the value of those services, this drives the delivery of more care and more services, regardless of whether they are necessary or beneficial.
 Unnecessary care can be wasteful or sometimes even harmful.